SwampThingPaul/NADA2/cran-comments.md

 > checking R code for possible problems ...
 NOTE
-  ATS: no visible global function definition for 'na.omit' NADA2.survmean: no visible global function definition for 'median'
+  ATS: no visible global function definition for 'na.omit' XX NADA2.survmean: no visible global function definition for 'median'
   ROSci: no visible global function definition for 'qt'
   ROSci: no visible global function definition for 'sd'
   Usc: no visible global function definition for 'na.omit'